Local EGOP for Continuous Index Learning: Theoretical analysis

 In this section, we demonstrate concrete theoretical guarantees for estimation via Local EGOP Learning.
-In our theory, we do not consider the problem of EGOP estimation, and instead consider an iterative scheme in which we can query an oracle for the EGOP associated to a particular choice of covariance.
-For our experiments, we compute empirical AGOPs fit via the proposed iterative estimation procedure, leading to sharp estimation quality.
-We leave it to future work to close this theoretical gap, although we discuss it in greater depth in Appendix \ref{app:discussion}.
+For ease of presentation, in the main text we consider an iterative scheme in which an oracle EGOP is queried for a particular choice of covariance.
+In Appendix \ref{app: numerical} we develop theory towards EGOP approximation, showing that anisotropic smoothing is compatible with recursive kernel learning under standard nonparametric estimation rates.
+For our experiments, we compute empirical AGOPs fit via the proposed iterative estimation procedure, leading to sharp estimation.
 See Appendix \ref{app:proofs} for proofs of all following arguments.

-\subsection{Taylor Expansion}
+\subsubsection{Taylor Expansion}

-Up to this point, our prevailing perspective is that the target distributions $\mu$ matter up to their first and second moments, passing the optimization problem from the space of measures to the PSD cone, and informing a Gaussian relaxation.
+Up to this point, our prevailing perspective is that the target distributions $\mu$ matter up to their first and second moments, passing the optimization problem from the space of measures to the PSD cone, and facilitating a Gaussian relaxation.
 We close the loop to EGOP estimation by additionally Taylor expanding $\mathcal{L}(\mu)$ up to second order, reducing the proposed iteration scheme entirely to a recurrence in $\Sigma$.

 \begin{lemma}[Generic Taylor Expansion] Let $\mu = N(x^*,\Sigma)$, $g = \nabla f(x^*)$, and $H = \nabla^2 f(x^*)$.
 Then there exist $T:\mathbb{R}^{D\times D} \to \mathbb{R}^D$, $R:\mathbb{R}^{D\times D} \to \mathbb{R}^{D\times D}$, $C_T\geq 0,$ and $ C_R\geq 0$ such that for any $A\succeq 0$, $\|T(A)\|\leq C_T \|A\|,\ \|R(A)\|\leq C_R \|A\|^2$, and